sanjar-notes/dsa_with_cpp/home/4_resource_itineraries/Scaler-Paid/1-DSA/1-Time-Complexity.md

 1. Consider only the largest order term
 2. Ignore multiplicative constants

+## Cases of TC
+Worst case, average case, best case.

+## Space complexity (input/output)
+Input and output space is not taken into account in space complexity.
+Only memory that's used to solve the problem counts.

+Example: Given some queries, storing answers in an array would not be counted in space complexity.
+We could just as well have printed it. i.e. it was a format requirement not the algorithm requirement.

 ## TLE (time limit exceeded)
 Assumption: Code judge provides only 1 sec for your program to run.
 If it exceeds that time, you'll get TLE.